 Find Your Movie Match

-With nearly 200 short and feature-length films from around the world showing at Calgary Film, it may be daunting to find the films that fit your fancy.
+With nearly 200 short and feature-length films from around the world showing at CIFF, it may seem daunting to find the films that fit your fancy.
 There are a few key ways to make things easier:

-- You can also browse films chronologically at CalgaryFilm.com/Schedule.
+- You can also browse films chronologically here.
 Fans of analog may miss the days when gargantuan paper program guides were distributed at the festival, but they can simply print out a mega-list of movies with shortened descriptions at that same link.

 - Just ask!
 The festival’s main box office has helpful volunteers and staff, and fellow movie-goers are never shy to share what they’ve seen.
 Most films at the festival screen twice, meaning word of mouth is worth its weight in gold during the festival’s run.